Love Flops: Manga

-A manga adaptation illustrated by Ryūdai Ishizaka began serialization in Hakusensha's Young Animal magazine on June 24, 2022.
+A manga adaptation illustrated by Ryūdai Ishizaka was serialized in Hakusensha's Young Animal magazine from June 24, 2022, to July 28, 2023.
 The first tankōbon volume was released on September 29, 2022.

-Volume list
+Volumes

 Anime

 The original anime television series produced by Kadokawa Corporation and animated by Passione was announced on March 25, 2022.
 The series was directed by Nobuyoshi Nagayama, with assistant direction by Midori Yui and Fujiaki Asari, scripts written by Ryō Yasumoto, character designs handled by Kazuyuki Ueda, who also serves as chief animation director, and music composed by Kenichiro Suehiro.
 It aired from October 12 to December 28, 2022, on AT-X and other networks.
 Konomi Suzuki performed the opening theme song "Love?
-Reason why!!", while Miku Itō, Ayana Taketatsu, Rie Takahashi, Hisako Kanemoto and Marika Kouno performed the first ending theme song "Flop Around".
+Reason why!!", while Miku Itō, Ayana Taketatsu, Rie Takahashi, Hisako Kanemoto and Marika Kōno performed the first ending theme song "Flop Around".
 Itō performed the second ending theme song "Lost in the white" and the insert song for episode 12, "With You".
-Sentai Filmworks licensed the series, and is streaming it on HIDIVE.
+Kadokawa collected its episodes on two Blu-ray box sets, released on January 25 and March 24, 2023.